DropthaBeatus/eArchvie/Code ReadMe.txt

 http://ec2-18-221-234-28.us-east-2.compute.amazonaws.com/SoftwareEngineering/

 All scripts and webpages have all the following requirements to run: A successful login for the index.html page, a internet connection that does not restrict web access to the website and SQL database, and an up to date browser that can support javascript and HTML 5.
 1. index.html: Verifies a user of the account so they will have access to the websites features.
-This will eventually be necessary for the _____ pages.
+This is necessary for the every other page of the website.
+To login use ---> username : user password: pass
 	a.
 Important Code: $('#form').submit(function(event){...} - Submits the users information to the login.php script where that page will store the user’s information so they have access to all the necessary functions.
 2. Warehouse.html : Gets the user’s personal warehouse information.
 This page will present a dynamic GUI that will present a model of the warehouse in a 10x10 ft squares.
 	a.
 Important Code: .get('getWarehouse.php', function(data){....} - Gets the user’s warehouse information including its size, its name, and ID.
 This information will pull it from the session page of Login.php eventually.
+	b.
+Important Code: testingclickingthing() - When the warehouse information is loaded this will create a dynamic map in which the user can clic each box in the map grid to add items.
+	c.
+Important Code: sumbitToStore() - When the user click on a grid in the map layout of the warehouse a popup at the bottom left corner is displayed.
+When did not get a way to check user input here so a good input here should be: "itemCode1234", "Samsung Galaxy 7", 150.00, 15.
+This will add the item to the warehouse in that exact spot when the user reloads the webpage.
+This not only adds the item to Warehouse.html page but to SplashPage.html item list.
 3. Create.php : Will create users for the website.
 This is given to Admin accounts so they can assign different roles for their warehouse.
+This runs on its own from AddUser.html and AddUserPHP.php
 	a.
 Important Code: $query = "INSERT INTO users (username, password, addDate, changeDate) VALUES ('$username', '$password', now(), '$DOB');";. - Submits user data to the SQL database.
 4. getItems.php : Gets all items from the item catalog (item database).
 This will mainly be used for customers for shopping they can then add items in a shopping cart where the items are stored in a php session.
 	a.
 Important Code: $query = “Select * FROM user;”; - gets all items from the database.
 5. dbcontroller.php : creates a session for user to login.
 We have no created a secure login session for this script so we will keep it offline until then.
 6. Search.php - used to create an instance of a shopping cart for the user.
 It does this by create a php session that stores each item that the user clicks on to order.
 	a.
 Important Code: case "remove": if(!empty($_SESSION["cart_item"])) { foreach($_SESSION["cart_item"] as $k => $v) { if($_GET["code"] == $k) unset($_SESSION["cart_item"][$k]); if(empty($_SESSION["cart_item"])) unset($_SESSION["cart_item"]);
 } break;
 case "empty": unset($_SESSION["cart_item"]); break;